UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Acknowledging_RC_Systems.md

 Computing Facility (Myriad@UCL), and associated support services, in the completion of this work."

-## Grace

-"The authors acknowledge the use of the UCL Grace High Performance Computing Facility (Grace@UCL), and associated support services, in the completion of this work."

 ## Aristotle

 "The authors acknowledge the use of the UCL Aristotle Computing Facility (Aristotle@UCL), and associated support services, in the completion of this work."

+## MMM Hub Young

+Please find the appropriate wording at [Acknowledging the use of Young in publications](Young.md#acknowledging-the-use-of-young-in-publications).

-## Thomas
+## MMM Hub Thomas

 Please find the appropriate wording at [Acknowledging the use of Thomas in publications](Thomas.md#acknowledging-the-use-of-thomas-in-publications).